-No announcement has yet been made on whether the public health grant will be ring-fenced in 2016-17, apart from the grant for 0-5 public health, which is transferring to the County Council in 2015-16 and 2016-17 and will definitely be ring-fenced.
-It would, therefore, be prudent to plan for the ring-fence being removed in 2016-17, but not to place too much reliance on this.
-Planning collaboratively across directorates on an outcomes basis should enable the Council to reach a position where the presence or absence of the ring-fence becomes less important.
-However there may be a risk that if the ring-fence is removed, Public Health England will require achievement of performance and activity targets which require more funding to deliver than we are currently allocating.
+Previous Business Plans had assumed that the Public Health Grant would be unringfenced from 2016-17 onwards.
+The Spending Review in 2015, however, announced that the grant would remain ringfenced until 2018-19.
+This has resulted in a shift in savings ask to Public Health Grant funded expenditure in order match the level of grant funding available.
+Planning collaboratively across directorates on an outcomes basis should enable the Council to reach a position where the presence or absence of the ringfence becomes less important.
+However there may be a risk that when the ringfence is removed, Public Health England will require achievement of performance and activity targets which require more funding to deliver than we are currently allocating.

-Table 5.6: Unringfenced grants for Cambridgeshire 2016-17
+Table 5.5: Unringfenced grants for Cambridgeshire 2016-17